Clifford Group and Unitary Designs under Symmetry: Weighted Unitary Designs

-\section{Weighted unitary designs}
+\section{Weighted Unitary Designs}

-In this section, we introduce symmetric weighted unitary designs and show that the condition for a symmetric Clifford group to be a weighted unitary design is equivalent to the condition for it to be an unweighted unitary design, which we defined in Definition~\ref{SMdef:symmetric_unweighted_unitary_design}.
-The definition of symmetric weighted unitary designs are as follows.
+In this appendix, we introduce weighted symmetric unitary designs and show that the condition for a symmetric Clifford group to be a weighted symmetric unitary design is equivalent to the condition for it to be an unweighted symmetric unitary design, which we defined in Definition~\ref{SMdef:symmetric_unweighted_unitary_design}.
+The definition of weighted symmetric unitary designs is as follows.